What is the aim of this leaflet?

 How can capillaritis be diagnosed?

-A dermatologist may be able to diagnose the condition just by looking at the skin, however in some cases a biopsy is needed to confirm the diagnosis.
+A dermatologist may be able to diagnose the condition just by looking at the skin, sometimes with a dermatoscope (a handheld instrument).
+However, in some cases a biopsy is needed to confirm the diagnosis.
+A biopsy is when a small sample of skin is sent to the laboratory to be examined under a microscope.

-Blood tests may be done to check the full blood count and clotting.
+Blood tests may be done to check for underlying conditions and to check full blood count and clotting.

-If an allergic cause is suspected, then patch testing may be done (please see the BAD patch testing patient information leaflet).
+If a contact allergy cause is suspected, then patch testing may be done.

 Can capillaritis be cured?

-Some people may have one episode and no recurrence, whereas others may have many episodes.
+Some people may experience only one episode, while others may have recurring episodes.

 How can capillaritis be treated?

-If a medication is suspected as the cause this will be stopped if safe to do so.
+If a medication is suspected as the cause, this will be stopped if safe to do so.
+Following this, the rash normally resolves over time.

-Light therapy (PUVA or UVB) may be recommended; some people have recurrence after treatment is completed but others remain clear of the rash.
+- Light therapy (topical or oral PUVA, NB-UVB, or rarely, laser therapy) may be recommended; some people have recurrence after treatment is completed but others remain clear of the rash.

 Where can I get more information about capillaritis?